 - Adding outdoor space, such as terraces on selected floors of the building

 You get the idea.
 These are additions to the building itself designed to increase the overall value of the building.
-The key distinction between capital improvements and tenant improvements is that capital improvements are made by the building owner.
+The key distinction between capital improvements and tenant improvements is that the building owner makes the capital improvements.

 Tenant improvements, or leasehold improvements, are structural changes to leased office space that are made and paid for by the tenants of the office.
 These types of changes are typically made to customize the look and feel of the space to match the unique style and tastes of the company currently occupying the space.

 The amount of time in a renovation process depends on the size of the job.
 For example, small projects around a house can be completed in a window of four to six months.
 Larger projects, especially those in commercial office space, require twelve or more months to complete.

 You also need to consider the time and resources that go into planning the renovation.
 The project begins long before the actual construction gets underway.